monistode/ISA-docs/RISC_stack.md

 Pop two items from the register stack, subtracting the second one (in order of popping) from the first, and push the result (the two's complement) onto the register stack.

-Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).
+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 ### MUL

 `mul` - `010000`

 Pop two items from the register stack, multiply them, and push the result onto the register stack.
-Set the `CF` to 1 if there is an unsigned overflow (the upper half of the result isn't 0), the `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).
+Set the `CF` to 1 if there is an unsigned overflow (the upper half of the result isn't 0), the `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 TODO: figure out why the implementation sets all the other flags as if it's addition